 Qurban is performed annually during the three days of the Eid ul Adha (Hari Raya Haji), specifically on the 10th, 11th and 12th of the Islamic month of Zulhijjah.
 The meat is then distributed to the poor and the needy, with a smaller portion reserved for one's family and friends.

-In modern times, many Islamic-based charity organisations, of which Muslim Aid Malaysia Humanitarian Foundation (Muslim Aid) is one, offer to facilitate the obligatory duty of Qurban as one of their services for the ummah.
+Muslim Aid Malaysia Humanitarian Foundation (Muslim Aid) is one, offer to facilitate the obligatory duty of Qurban as one of their services for the ummah.

 Muslim Aid is under the ambit of London-based Muslim Aid International and the international network has been organising the Qurban campaign, named Qurban For Life (Q4L) for the past two decades.